 Students are expected to wear hair in a neat and acceptable style.
-Hair must be of one colour, natural in appearance.
-Hair styles (including shaved heads) judged to be extreme by the Headteacher are not permitted.
+Hair must be of one colour.
+Hair styles judged to be extreme by the Headteacher are not permitted.
 Hair should be worn off the face.
 Make-up, including coloured nail varnish, lip gloss and fake tan, is not to be worn.
 False nails or other such beauty accessories are not acceptable.